openshift/aws-efs-operator/DESIGN.md

     - The namespace can't be changed.
     - If the PVC is deleted, the PV will be stuck and unusable without SRE intervention.
 - The customer must manage the AWS side.
-- The DaemonSet must run in the `kube-system` namespace.

 ## Future
 In future versions, we would like the operator to be able to: